EricTGoto/Notes/Django/Notes.md

 Per-object summaries can be generated using annotate().
 When annotate() is used, each object in the QuerySet will be annotated with the specified values.

 Unlike aggregate(), the output of annotate() is a QuerySet so it can be followed with any other QuerySet operation such as filter(), order_by() and so on.

+<h2>Static Files</h2>

+Django will look for static files in the static folder in the application directory.
+It is recommended to namespace the static folder: application_name/static/application_name

+Within the static files, use relative paths to link between them because the STATICFILES_FINDERS setting will take care of finding the files.